spiraldb/ziggy-pydust/docs/guide/_4_testing.md

 !!!
 Note

-    If you choose to run tests using `zig build test`, then you must manually call `py.initialize()` and `defer py.finalize()` in order to setup and teardown a Python interpreter.
-This is not necessary when running from the Pytest plugin.
+    Zig tests are currently spawned as a separate process.
+This means you must manually call `py.initialize()` and `defer py.finalize()` in order to setup and teardown a Python interpreter.

 ``` zig title="example/pytest.zig"
 --8<-- "example/pytest.zig:example"